As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - Works with a wide range of smartphone compatible products

-Hubitat Elevation is all about local control.
+Hubitat Elevation is all about local control—the core of smartthings vs hubitat performance differences.
 It keeps everything running in your house, not in the cloud, so if your internet goes down, your automations still work.
 That’s a big plus if you care about privacy or reliability.
 It supports Zigbee and Z-Wave, but setup takes a bit more effort.

 - Speed: Automations are processed locally on the hub for fast, reliable home automation